Tips On Removing Carpet and Tack Strip

 Cover Up Old Radiator Holes In Floor

 Question- Hi great site.
-Do you have any ideas how we can fix the old radiator holes that are left in the floor after we changed our heating system?
+Do you have any ideas how we can fix the old radiator holes that are left in the floor after we pulled up some old carpet?
 TIA

 Reply- Depending on how large they are, I've heard some use special made plugs that are tapered on the bottom.
 You can just hammer them into the floor, refinish and you're done.
 If that doesn't work for you, boards can easily be replaced in the area by an experienced professional.